Gideontoo/netflix_sql_project/README.md

 	order by 2 desc
 ```

-### 12.List all movies that belong to a particular genre (for example documentaries)
+### 12. List all movies that belong to a particular genre (for example documentaries)
 ```sql
 	select title
 	from netflix
 	where show_type = 'Movie'
 	and listed_in Ilike '%Documentaries%'
 ```
-### 13.All movies without a director
+### 13. All movies without a director
 ```sql
 	select title
 	from netflix
 	where director is null
 ```
-### 14.List of movies a given actor appeared in during a given period of time (example 'Salman Khan' in the last 10 years)
+### 14. List of movies a given actor appeared in during a given period of time (example 'Salman Khan' in the last 10 years)
 ```sql
 	select *
 	from netflix
 	where casts like '%Salman Khan%' and
 	release_year> extract(year from current_date) - 10
 ```
-### 15.Top 10 actors who appeared in the highest number of movies in a given country (example United States)
+### 15. Top 10 actors who appeared in the highest number of movies in a given country (example United States)
 ```sql
 	select  unnest(string_to_array(casts,',')) actors, count(*)
 	from netflix